8inn8/8inn8.github.io/README.md

 # Introduction

 I am a grad-student from Mathematics coding since 2007.
-I also learned deep learning (tensorflow) techniques in 2016, which made me aspire to my most inner essence, become a ML engineer.
+I also learned deep learning (tensorflow) techniques in 2016, which made me aspire to my most inner essence: becoming a ML engineer.

 # Courses